catid/tabby/README.md

 and all of the design choices support a robust and fail-safe design with full input validation and error checking, with a simple API that is hard to mess up as a user of the library.

-In terms of protocol attack surface, the public information consists of CP, CN, SP, SP, and EP.
+In terms of protocol attack surface, the public information consists of CP, CN, SP, SN, and EP.
 These are all either 256-bit random numbers or opaque public keys.
 For comparison, a signcryption approach like [NaCL](http://nacl.cr.yp.to/) requires each message to include a scary linear permutation of the long-term server secret key in the clear.
 Ed25519 supposedly